 3. Local Area Summary

-The detail below provides a highlighted snapshot of the three boroughs.
-Further details about each borough profiles can be found on the respective websites with their Joint Strategic Needs Assessments (JSNA).
+Details about each borough profiles can be found on the respective websites with their Joint Strategic Needs Assessments (JSNA).
 As stated, all detail and data contained within this plan was correct at the time of submission.

 Barking & Dagenham